-3.1 Determination of Total Phenolics
+3.1 Determination of total phenolics

-Among the fractions the highest phenolic content was found in EAO fractions (63.00 mg of GAE / gm of dried extract) followed by ETF (60.25 mg of GAE / gm of dried extract), CLF (36.25 mg of GAE / gm of dried extract) and PET (26.28 mg of GAE / gm of dried extract).
+The results were expressed as mg of gallic acid equivalent (GAE)/g of dried extractives.
+Among the fractions the highest phenolic content was found in EAO fractions (63.00 mg of GAE / g of dried extract) followed by ETF (60.25 mg of GAE / g of dried extract), CLF (36.25 mg of GAE / g of dried extract) and PET (26.28 mg of GAE / g of dried extract).
+Comparing the phenolic content of different fractions of S. caseolaris it was observed that EAO contains considerable amount of phenolic compounds than the other extracts.
+However, phenolic content of the samples were calculated on the basis of the standard curve for gallic acid as shown in Table 2 and in Figure 01.